 “While listening to David Zamarian speak about his entrepreneurial experiences, I found it remarkable that he was able to start and run a highly successful business as a freshman in high school,” said Brianna Brothers a junior from Northbridge.
 “He is only four years older than me, and already he has accomplished so much in the business world.”

 “Zamarian is living proof of what it means to be a young, successful entrepreneur,” said Ireland Davis a junior from Bellingham.
 “I think it is amazing how he managed to grow his business and brand while continuing to pursue his education.
 I was excited to hear that he was open about having students intern for his company.
 What an amazing learning opportunity!”

 “As a dedicated lifelong learner, it is inspiring to see the caliber of students at BVT, as well as the vast amount of opportunities for local community members to continue learning and deploying usable skills that make our workforce stronger and smarter,” explained David Zamarian.
 “As an employer, it is fascinating to see the experience some students have and it encourages a corporate culture that seeks the talent of BVT students in conjunction with their youthful spirit.”

 Sharon Dupiche-Carlista, one of the two Business & Entrepreneurship instructors, met David and quickly made a personal connection with him while eating lunch at her alma mater, Babson.
-“Life is serendipitous bringing us to places that we sometimes only dream of until we actually find ourselves there!
-Just a short year ago, I was finishing my MBA and making the plans to transition careers to become a business educator with aspirations to connect the business community with my future students to create a dynamic learning experience.
-This real world integration inspires students to take healthy risks and action to make their dreams a reality.
-I am grateful every day that I am able to spend my time with these amazing teenagers to help them discover more about themselves, business and the world.”
+“Life is serendipitous, bringing us to places that we sometimes only dream of until we actually find ourselves there!
+Just a short year ago, I was finishing my MBA and making plans to transition careers to become a business educator with aspirations to connect the business community with my future students to create a dynamic learning experience.
+This real-world integration inspires students to take healthy risks and action to make their dreams a reality.
+I am grateful every day to spend my time with these amazing teenagers to help them discover more about themselves, business, and the world.”